BidyutRoy2/safeandroid/README.md

 * 🎣 **Phishing Scams:** If you manually type your password into a fake website, network monitoring cannot save you.
 * 🐛 **System Vulnerabilities (Zero-Days):** Undiscovered bugs in Android or hardware can sometimes bypass user-level firewalls.
-* 🔓 **Compromised Accounts:** If your Google or social media password is weak, hackers can access your data from another device.
+* 🔓 **Compromised Accounts:** Weak passwords or compromised cloud accounts can lead to data loss regardless of device isolation.

 ---